MarianoDesivo/MarianoTV/README.md

 # MarianoTV

 MarianoTV opens random videos in a determined folder (all subfolders included) with [VLC](https://www.videolan.org/vlc/index.es.html).
-Creates a registry to store watched videos not to repeat them
+Creates a registry to store watched videos not to repeat them.

 ## Prerequisites